Enlighted offers two types of switches. Refer to the corresponding switch FAQ section.

 Is an ERC button press signal capable of propagating among sensors in a switch group?
 Can, for example, an ERC control a 100-foot-long corridor?

-No. When the ERC button is pressed, a message is broadcast, and any sensor within range can listen to the ERC and determine whether or not the ERC message received belongs to the same switch group.
+Yes.
+When the ERC button is pressed, a message is broadcast, and any sensor within range can listen to the ERC and determine whether or not the ERC message received belongs to the same switch group.
 The sensor determines whether to execute or ignore the message based on the switch group.
 In the case of a 100-foot-long hallway, divide the hallway into two smaller sections and use two ERCs.